gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

 This reference guide explains how to add the Spring Data for VMware GemFire dependency to your project.
 Once the dependency has been added, refer to the [Spring Data for Apache Geode Reference Guide](https://docs.spring.io/spring-data/geode/docs/current/reference/html/) for in-depth information about using the dependency.

+## Release Notes:
+### 1.1.1
+* Update to latest Spring Data patch version (3.0.4, 2.7.10 and 2.6.10)
+* Update to latest Spring Framework patch version (6.0.7 and 5.3.26)
+* Update all dependencies to latest patch version

+### 1.1.0
+* First release that removes dependency on Spring Data For Apache Geode
+* "ByoG" - Bring your own GemFire.
+Requires users to provide a working version of VMware GemFire.

+### 1.0.0
+* Initial Spring Data For VMware GemFire for VMware GemFire, still dependent on Spring Data For Apache Geode

 ## Add Spring Data for VMware GemFire to a Project